seathasky/Matts-Action-Bar-Fonts/README.md

 ---

 ⚠️ **Note:**
 This addon only works with WoW’s default action bars & Dominoes.
 It is not a replacement actionbar addon.
-Think of it as a skin for the default UI.**.
+Think of it as a skin for the default UI.